You can define fonts for the variables, functions, numbers and inserted text that form the elements of your formula.

 You can specify the font to be used for fixed font formatting.

-Click one of the choices from this pop-up menu to access the Fonts dialogue box, in which you can define the font and attributes for the respective formula and for custom fonts.
+Click one of the choices from this pop-up menu to access the Fonts dialog, where you can define the font and attributes for the respective formula and for custom fonts.

-Click this button to save your changes as the default for all new formulae.
+Click this button to save your changes as the default for all new formulas.
 After confirming the changes, click the Yes button.